Buffalo Blue Cheese Bread

-Prepping the bread
+Prepping the cheese mixture

-I typically really don’t like mayonnaise, but there’s just nothing else that can give the right texture to this dish.
+While some recipes will use dairy substitutions, mayonnaise is the best for this recipe as a base.
+There’s just nothing else that can give the right texture to this dish.
 I think you could substitute the light stuff if you want, but it’s pretty essential in my opinion.

 This is pretty serious stuff.